douglasgscofield/bioinfo/scripts/README.md

 compress_md5.sh
 ---------------

+Usage:

-	USAGE:  $0  gz|bz2|none       filename
+	compress_md5.sh  gz|bz2|none       filename
-	        $0  gz_self|bz2_self  filename
+	compress_md5.sh  gz_self|bz2_self  filename

-	Saves stdin to filename (optionally compressed) while simultaneously computing MD5 checksum on the uncompressed content, saved to filename.md5.
+Saves stdin to filename (optionally compressed) while simultaneously computing MD5 checksum on the uncompressed content, saved to `filename.md5`.

-	First argument is the compression format: gz bz2 none Second argument is the output filename without any compression suffix
+First argument is the compression format: `gz bz2 none`

-	If the compression format is gz_self or bz2_self, use filename as input instead of stdin, and remove filename if compression is successful.
+If the compression format is `gz_self` or `bz2_self`, use filename as input instead of stdin, and remove filename if compression is successful.

+Second argument is the output filename without any compression suffix

 Output is two files:

+`filename`:
+compressed if requested, with suffix as appropriate

+`filename.md5`:
-	   filename     - compressed if requested, with suffix as appropriate filename.md5 - md5sum-format file with MD5 checksum for uncompressed content of the file; filename present in filename.md5 is filename without any compression suffix
+md5sum-format file with MD5 checksum for uncompressed content of the file; filename present in filename.md5 is filename without any compression suffix

 checkFastqCollisions.pl